Weight Loss Drug Ozempic Could Be a Treatment For Addiction

 Written by Lauren Smith on 02 June 2023

-Medically reviewed by Dr. Samantha Miller on 05 June 2024
+Medically reviewed by Dr. David Miles on 15 November 2024

 Patients are reporting that the headline-grabbing weight loss and diabetes drug Ozempic has reduced their cravings for alcohol and nicotine and tamped down on compulsive behaviors, raising the possibility that the medication could be a ground-breaking treatment for addiction.